Marjan18101013/HelloPaw/README.md

 - **Database**: SQLite (default for Django projects)
 - **Media Handling**: Django's media management for uploading and serving files

-Absolutely!
-Here's a snippet you can paste directly into your `README.md` to display the UML diagram image along with a short descriptive paragraph:

----

 ### Use Case Diagram